Driver who killed Broadway actress’ daughter, unborn baby found dead from apparent suicide

 Bruns was arrested at her home in May and charged with manslaughter, criminally negligent homicide, assault, and other crimes after she struck Broadway actress Ruthie Ann Miles and her 4-year-old daughter, Abigail, while they were walking in the Park Slope neighborhood of Brooklyn on March 5.

-Miles, 35, who was pregnant with a baby girl at the time, lost her unborn baby due to the injuries she suffered.
+Miles, 35, who was pregnant at the time, lost her unborn baby girl due to the injuries she suffered.

 Also struck in the crash was her friend, Lauren Lew, whose 1-year-old son, Joshua, was killed.